solid-process/solid-result/README.md

 ##### Add-ons

-The `BCDD::Result.mixin` also accepts the `with:` argument.
-It is a hash that will be used to define the methods that will be added to the target object.
+The `BCDD::Result.mixin` also accepts the `config:` argument.
+It is a hash that will be used to define custom behaviors for the mixin.

-**Continue**
+**continue**

 This addon will create the `Continue(value)` method, which will know how to produce a `Success(:continued, value)`.
 It is useful when you want to perform a sequence of operations but want to avoid returning a specific result for each step.